Tom Dingus, VTTI Director

 VTTI DirectorDr.
 Thomas A. Dingus is director of the Virginia Tech Transportation Institute (VTTI), is an endowed professor of Virginia Tech, and is the president of VTT, LLC.

-Since 1996, Dr. Dingus has managed the operations and research at VTTI, which annually conducts more than $40 million in sponsored research.
-He has performed transportation safety and human factors research since 1984, focusing on automated and connected vehicles, driver distraction and attention, the safety and usability of advanced in-vehicle devices, crash avoidance countermeasures, and fatigue.
-He has led substantial efforts in growing Virginia as a pioneer in automated-vehicle research, with VTTI and partners creating a suite of advanced test beds-including the Virginia Automated Corridors in Northern Virginia and the Virginia Smart Roads in Blacksburg, Va.-that facilitate both public roadway and edge-and-corner (e.g., surface street, rural roads) test scenarios.
+Since 1996, Dr. Dingus has managed the operations and research at VTTI, which annually conducts more than $40 million in externally sponsored research expenditures and houses more than 500 faculty, staff, and students working on 300 active projects.
+Dr. Dingus has performed transportation safety and human factors research since 1984, focusing on automated and connected vehicles, driver distraction and attention, the safety and usability of advanced in-vehicle devices, crash avoidance countermeasures, and fatigue.
+He has led substantial efforts in growing Virginia as a pioneer in automated-vehicle research, with VTTI and partners creating a suite of advanced test beds—including the Virginia Automated Corridors in Northern Virginia and the Virginia Smart Roads in Blacksburg, Va.—that facilitate both public roadway and edge-and-corner (e.g., surface street, rural roads) test scenarios.
 The institute is also lead on a master IDIQ contract from the National Highway Traffic Safety Administration worth up to $25 million across five years to assess human factors and cybersecurity issues relative to vehicle automation.

 Dr. Dingus and VTTI researchers work with private- and public-sector partners, including 14 auto manufacturers and more than 50 suppliers, to create data acquisition, advanced data analytics, and simulation methods that provide the technical foundation for the development and deployment of advanced vehicles and systems.
 The institute also conducts proprietary research for such industry leaders as GM and Google as a key step in advanced-vehicle development.